krishna-surya02/RAG/notes.md

 This traffic is synthetic (§0), so the rates describe this mix, not production.
 None of the four points depends on the rates.

+## 6. Turning §3 into a judge, a golden set, and a paced run

+What existed after §5 was a rubric applied once, by hand, to 20 traces.
+This section turns that into code:
+[taxonomy.md](taxonomy.md) names the five §3 patterns formally; [judge_v1.txt](judge_v1.txt) is an LLM judge built against the §5 point-3 finding specifically — traces #1, #11 and #17 quote retrieved text *accurately*,
+so a judge that only checks groundedness-in-context would pass all three. `judge_v1.txt` is handed a `gold_answer` (the correct call, form/edition and code) per question and grades against that, not against whatever the retriever happened to fetch; [goldenset.json](goldenset.json) now carries a `gold_answer` block on all 12 questions for exactly this reason, on top of the `gold_chunk_id` `evaluate.py` already used.
+[regression_set.json](regression_set.json) freezes traces #3 and #17 — both hand-graded "wrong call" — as the
+judge's own self-check: run `judge_v1.txt` against it before trusting a verdict on anything else.
+[evaluate_answers.py](evaluate_answers.py) does the generation and grading, in that order and never re-mixed:
+`--generate` calls `rag.answer()` exactly once per goldenset question and freezes the result, `--judge` grades a frozen file and can be re-run with a later judge prompt without ever calling the live model again. §1 already showed why that separation matters — replaying trace `ee140943812b` reproduced the prompt and retrieval byte-for-byte but not the answer (similarity 0.226), so labelling has to happen against one saved text, not against whatever the model says this time.

+Populating `goldenset.json` alone fixed `evaluate.py`, which errored on an empty file: `hit@3` is now 8/12 (66.7%), and the four misses — q02, q07, q10, q11 — are exactly the sibling-edition and cross-form near-duplicate
+traps the golden set was built around, with `recall@25` at 12/12 (every gold chunk was fetched somewhere in the candidate pool, so every miss here is a ranking problem, not a recall-ceiling one — the same split §3 draws for the sampled traces).

+**Run schedule.** Groq's free tier gives roughly 200k tokens/day on the one model reachable from this account (`openai/gpt-oss-120b` — `config.py` notes `llama-3.3-70b-versatile` 404s here), and generation plus two full judge passes over the answer set is estimated in the 150–280k range depending on how much a judge call's own reasoning tokens run (§0's generation figures — 2,077 and 2,297 tokens for traces #3 and #17 — are the only real per-call numbers on hand so far).
+That doesn't reliably fit one day on one model, so the run is paced: check whether a second model is actually reachable on this account first (`Groq(...).models.list()`, free), dry-run the judge on 3 items to measure real per-call cost before spending the rest of a day's budget on it, then generate the 12 new answers plus judge v1's full pass on day one, and judge v2's full pass — after reviewing v1's disagreements against this section's own hand grades — on day two.
+Not run yet as of this writing; this section will be updated with the actual numbers once it is.